What is the Freelance Isn’t Free Act?

 Do I qualify as a “freelancer” under FIFA?

 FIFA defines who qualifies as a “freelance worker” very broadly.
-You qualify as a freelancer entitled to special benefits under FIFA as long as you are hired to provide any sort of service in exchange for compensation.
+You qualify as a freelancer entitled to special benefits under FIFA as long as you perform any sort of service in exchange for compensation in NYC.
 You qualify even if you have a company, so long as the company has no other employees.
 Only salespeople, attorneys, medical professionals, and government contract work are excluded.
 In sum, FIFA covers nearly all individuals hired as independent contractors for pay.

 What are my rights under FIFA?

 Under FIFA, hiring parties must provide freelancers and independent contractors in New York City with a written contract for work worth at least $800.
 The contract must list the freelancer’s and the client’s names and addresses, list the services and their value, describe the rate and method of compensation, and include a payment deadline.